 The class devotes one entire day a week to field surveys of a railroad location, applying the principles as outlined under course CE.
 8 b.
 Text: Railway Curves and Earthwork, Allen.

 CE.
 9. ELEMENTS OF STRUCTURES.
-12 units (3-3-6); second term for Mechanical Engineering students; third term for students in Electrical Engineering.
+12 units (3-3-6); second term.
 Prerequisite: AM.
 1 c.